juba/rainette/README.md

 Thanks to Pierre Ratineau, the author of [Iramuteq](http://www.iramuteq.org/), for providing it as free software and open source.
 Even if the R code has been almost entirely rewritten, it has been a precious resource to understand the algorithms.

 Many thanks to [Sébastien Rochette](https://github.com/statnmap) for the creation of the hex logo.

+Many thanks to [Florian Privé](https://github.com/privefl/) for his work on rewriting and optimizing Rcpp code.